mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

     - Analysis of non-video data, diary, notes, created Resources
       - Coding to 3 planes & other techniques
     - Analysis of video Data
-      - Coding structures, design stage, 3 planes, design activity, participant interaction
+      - Coding structures, design stage, 3 planes, game element addressed, participant interaction
   - Research Questions

 - Chapter on Emerging Design
  - emergence of focusing of Design Patterns - currently as different chapter
  - Use of tensions as a useful analytical tool.
  - Analysis of structure and evolution of design elements using 3 planes approach
-   - Cultural
+   - cultural
    - social
    - personal